PaulBratslavsky/epic-next-course-blog/06-lesson/README.md

     </div>
   );
 }
 ```

-In the code above we are using `dynamic` to disable ssr which helps to avoid issues when using certain client side components.
-You can read more here.
+In the code above, we use `dynamic` to disable SSR, which helps avoid issues when using some client-side components.
+In this blog post, you can read more [here](https://dev.to/kawanedres/leveraging-nextjs-dynamic-imports-to-solve-hydration-problems-5086).

+Next.js docs reference on solving hydration issues [here](https://nextjs.org/docs/messages/react-hydration-error#solution-2-disabling-ssr-on-specific-components)

 ![](./images/015-video.png)

 Now, let's display our summary.

-Let's first create a new file called `SummaryCardForm.tsx` we can add it inside of our `src/components/forms` folder and paste in the following code.
+Let's first create a new file called `SummaryCardForm.tsx`.
+We can add it to our `src/components/forms` folder and paste it into the following code.

 ```tsx
 // import { updateSummaryAction, deleteSummaryAction } from "@/data/actions/summary-actions";